 Some websites have the opposite problem.

-Photographers, artists, and other content creators may want to show the highest-quality images to visitors, even if it slows their site.
+If you run a photography website or create digital graphics using software such as Canva, then you may want to show the highest-quality images, even if it slows your site.
 Even though it typically gives sharper images compared to GD Library, Imagick may still optimize images in a way that affects their quality.

 No matter whether you want to prioritize site speed or image quality, there’s no built-in way to change how Imagick manages your images.

-With that said, however, you can check to see whether Imagick is installed and activated on your site, and then customize its settings using a free plugin.
+That said, let’s check whether Imagick is installed on your website, blog, or online store and then customize its settings.

 How to Enable Imagick on Your WordPress Site